Xyphnos/SSSF_Deck_Builder_Project/README.md

 To run this locally, you want to clone the localBranch version, as pBranch version has different urls for jelastic.

+When using the card searching functions it is suggested you do not make one letter searches, as Magic the Gathering has over 22,000 cards.

 ### To use

 1. run